 His wife, Kim Donohue, said it will be a proud and tough day for her when he goes back to his job.
-She described the last two months as a "whirlwind" time when the family got offers of help from all over the world.

 The officer said he has no memory of the April encounter on the streets of Watertown, Mass., between police and marathon bombing suspects Tamerlan and Dzhokhar Tsarnaev.

 Authorities have said the suspects and officers exchanged gunfire and the brothers also lobbed explosives at police in their attempt to escape.